Department of Finance

 Mission Statement

 The Department of Finance is committed to contributing knowledge in the field of finance through research and education.
-The department strives to provide high-quality undergraduate and graduate programs in finance and supports other programs within the College of Business.
+The department strives to provide high-quality undergraduate and graduate programs in finance and supports other programs within the Carlos Alvarez College of Business.
 Theory and application are melded to provide an environment in which new ideas are developed to meet the challenges and transformations arising in a changing world of financial practices and innovations, thereby preparing students for successful careers and providing employers with a workforce trained to shape the future.
 The Department supports high-quality academic research in all areas of finance.

 The Department of Finance offers a Bachelor of Business Administration (B.B.A.) degree in Finance and a B.B.A. degree in Real Estate Finance and Development.
-A major in finance gives students the opportunity to learn the basic financial theories and applications needed in managerial financial decision making.
+A major in finance gives students the opportunity to learn the basic financial theories and applications needed in managerial financial decision-making.
 Areas in finance include corporate finance, investments, insurance, real estate, and financial institutions and markets.
 The degree in real estate finance and development is designed for students interested in managing businesses associated with real estate and the planning, financing, development, and construction of building projects.
 The department offers a Minor in Finance that is available only to students pursuing a Bachelor of Business Administration degree.

 Bachelor of Business Administration Degree in Finance